chrisryan91/PP4/README.md

 The two font styles that are carried through the website are [Alice](https://fonts.google.com/specimen/Alice/about) and [Merriweather](https://fonts.google.com/specimen/Merriweather/about).
 Alice is defined by Google Fonts as "eclectic and quaint, old-fashioned, having widened proportions, open aperture, and soft rounded features; perfect for long meditative text-setting and headlines."
 I found it to be suitable for headings and titles.
 Merriweather is a Font I've become accustomed to using over the past few months and considered it appropriate for elements with longer text.
 I agree with Google when they say it is "a text face that is pleasant to read on screens."

 Some text and icons are animated.
-In-fact there was more JavaScript interactivity and CSS styling in the original iteration of the website but my tutor advise me that I was creating a suboptimal experience by creating too much user friction.
+In-fact there was more JavaScript interactivity and CSS styling in the original iteration of the website but my tutor advised me that I was creating a sub optimal experience for the user by creating too much user friction.

 While the [EDAMAM API](https://www.edamam.com/) is a useful tool, it is unable to return the exact steps involved in making the recipe as it did not hold the copyright to the recipes.
 It returns a lot - labels, images, ingredients, nutritional value - but the exact steps involved in making the recipe were not returned.
 Given this fact I linked the external URL to the recipe card div which is opened in a new tab.
 The steps to how the recipes are made are not held on my blog - that is unless a User writing a review wants to include them.
 Given the fact this blog is focused on ingredients in particular, in my submit review form, there are sections for ingredients and utensils, but not for the exact steps to making the recipe.
 The blog post is a review - with hints, tips and tricks.